LLNL/variorum/src/docs/sphinx/index.rst

 enable system software to control hardware knobs to optimize for a particular goal.

-Variorum focuses on ease of use and reduced integration burden for code teams:
+Variorum focuses on ease of use and reduced integration burden in applications:

 -  It includes examples which demonstrate how to use Variorum in a stand-alone program.